 Medicare Benefits Schedule (MBS), Pharmaceutical Benefits Scheme (PBS), and/or Aged Care data:

-“The authors acknowledge the Australian Government Department of Health for providing MBS and PBS data, and Aged Care data; and the Australian Institute of Health and Welfare (AIHW) as the integrating authority”.
+“The authors acknowledge the Australian Government Department of Health and Aged Care for providing MBS and PBS data, and Aged Care data; and the Australian Institute of Health and Welfare (AIHW) as the integrating authority”.

 There is an alternative statement where Repatriation-MBS (R-MBS) data or Veterans’ Home Care and Community Nursing data from DVA were also used:

-“The authors acknowledge the Australian Government Departments of Health and Veterans’ Affairs for providing MBS and PBS data, and Aged Care data; and the Australian Institute of Health and Welfare (AIHW) as the integrating authority”.
+“The authors acknowledge the Australian Government Departments of Health and Aged Care, and Veterans’ Affairs, for providing MBS and PBS data, and Aged Care data; and the Australian Institute of Health and Welfare (AIHW) as the integrating authority”.

 If you intend to publish analyses which distinguish DVA clients and/or services, further conditions will apply.
 Please contact Colleen Loos, or refer to Departments of Defence and Veterans’ Affairs HREC Researcher and Administrative Guidelines (Section 1.67 to 1.73).

 National Death Index (NDI) and Cause of Death (COD):